onojaonoja2/micro-commerce-app/README.md

   - `npm test`
 - Tests are isolated (create/cleanup rows).
 If a test fails with FK errors, check DB state and re-run migrations + seed.

-Further improvements (suggested)
-- Move secrets to a secure store for production.
-- Add CI (GitHub Actions) to run tests and migrations.
-- Add more comprehensive end-to-end tests for client flows.

 Contact
 - For local help, ensure your device and server are on the same LAN if using Expo Go (set API_BASE to machine IP).